Updated on March 19, 2023

 By Greg Fox

 “Kyle’s Bed & Breakfast” is a biweekly comic about the permanent residents of a gay-owned-and-oriented bed and breakfast in Long Island, New York.
-Occasionally a bit NSFW.
+We get to see the residents’ soap opera-ish lives as they deal with dating, personal problems, and each other.
+It’s occasionally a bit NSFW.

 By various artists